toonketels/marionette-obscura-demo/README.md

-ONE
----

-- What
+0.1

-  - plain collection and itemView
+- Plain collection and itemView

-- Benefits
-  - auto rerender on paging/sorting/filtering...
++ auto rerender on paging/sorting/filtering...